jaspector

 No specific windows published

-Typical inspection sequence: Footing/foundation, stem wall, building drain, building sewer, water piping, water service, slab on grade, strap and shear, underground electrical, rough mechanical, rough plumbing, rough electrical, rough frame, masonry, insulation, wallboard/lath, gas piping, gas clearance, electrical clearance, final inspection, certificate of occupancy before occupancy where required
+Typical sequence: Footing/foundation, stem wall, building drain, building sewer, water piping, water service, slab on grade, strap and shear, underground electrical, rough mechanical, rough plumbing, rough electrical, rough frame, masonry, insulation, wallboard/lath, gas piping, gas clearance, electrical clearance, final inspection, certificate of occupancy before occupancy where required

-Do I need a building permit in Pampa, TX?
+01 Do I need a building permit in Pampa, TX?

 A building permit is required for erection, remodeling, repair, and demolition of buildings or parts thereof, manufactured homes, water heaters, and certain driveway work involving curb or approach removal or replacement.

-How much does a building permit cost in Pampa, TX?
+02 How much does a building permit cost in Pampa, TX?

+Building permit fees in Pampa, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No fee for work valued at $1,000 or less unless inspection is required; if inspection required, $15.00 per inspection.
 Contractor registration fee: $40.00..
 Fees are calculated as: $1,001 to $50,000: $15.00 for first $1,000 plus $5.00 per additional $1,000 or fraction thereof. $50,001 to $100,000: $260.00 for first $50,000 plus $4.00 per additional $1,000. $100,001 to $500,000: $460.00 for first $100,000 plus $3.00 per additional $1,000. $500,001 and up: $1,660.00 for first $500,000 plus $2.00 per additional $1,000..
 Plan check fee: Not publicly specified.

-How do I apply for a building permit in Pampa, TX?
+03 How do I apply for a building permit in Pampa, TX?

-1. Confirm the parcel is inside Pampa city limits and identify the zoning, setback, drainage, and flood constraints that apply to the site.
+To apply for a building permit in Pampa, TX, follow these steps: 1.
+Confirm the parcel is inside Pampa city limits and identify the zoning, setback, drainage, and flood constraints that apply to the site.
 2. Complete the City's building permit application with applicant, owner, contractor, occupancy, permit type, project description, and total valuation.
 3. Prepare the required submittal package.
 Pampa's permit manual calls for a completed application and, depending on project type, site plan, foundation plan, floor plan, roof framing plan, structural plans, plumbing plan, electrical plan, mechanical plan, elevations, wall sections, energy documents, drainage plan, landscape compliance, zoning compliance, and asbestos survey for covered demolition or renovation work.
 4. If the project is commercial, submit stamped plans by a Texas-registered architect or engineer when required and provide proof of TDLR accessibility review registration for commercial projects valued at $50,000 or more.
 5. If the work is being done by a contractor, make sure the contractor is properly licensed where state law requires it and registered with the City of Pampa where the city requires registration.
 6. Submit the application, plans, and applicable fees to the Building Department and wait for permit issuance before starting work.
 7. Call (806) 669-5740 to schedule required inspections as the job progresses.
 Pampa states work must remain accessible and exposed until approved.
 8. Obtain final inspection approval and, where required, a certificate of occupancy before occupying the structure.

-How long does it take to get a building permit in Pampa, TX?
+04 How long does it take to get a building permit in Pampa, TX?

-What work is exempt from building permits in Pampa, TX?
+05 What work is exempt from building permits in Pampa, TX?

-How do I schedule a building inspection in Pampa, TX?
+06 How do I schedule a building inspection in Pampa, TX?

-Inspections can be scheduled via: (806) 669-5740.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Pampa, TX via: (806) 669-5740.
 Call by 3:00 p.m. for same-day inspection.

-Other cities in Gray County
+Other jurisdictions in Gray County.

-View all Gray County jurisdictions →
+All Gray County jurisdictions →